chekerh/CogniCare/DEPLOYMENT.md

 ---

-## AI Server Deployment (FastAPI)
+## AI Server Deployment (FastAPI + ONNX)

-Your AI server needs Python hosting.
+Your AI server needs Python hosting and access to your ONNX models.
 Here are the best options:

 ### Option 1: Railway ⭐ (Recommended)